New York City Taxi and Limousine Commission: Ranks

-Future Goals
+Future goals

 The city's goal is to have the Medallion Taxicab fleet reach 50% wheelchair-accessibility by 2020.
 The number of wheelchair-accessible taxis in New York City has tripled from 238 in 2013 to 850 taxicabs on the road in 2016.
 Almost 300 new wheelchair-accessible medallion taxicabs went into service in the first six months of 2016, according to TLC data.

 Since September 2015, taxicab medallion owners may purchase the Taxi of Tomorrow (a Nissan NV200 Taxi), a TLC-approved wheelchair-accessible vehicle, or a hybrid vehicle.
 The first Taxi of Tomorrow began providing service in October 2013.
 Its features include a large cabin, passenger charging stations and reading lights, independent passenger climate control, yellow seatbelt straps, handles to assist stepping in and out, a clear panoramic roof, and sliding doors to prevent injuries from dooring.
 The NV200 taxicab is the first taxi vehicle to be equipped with Hearing Loop technology.

-Licensing and Standards
+Licensing and standards

-The TLC licenses and sets standards for the New York City’s diverse taxi and for-hire vehicle industries.
+The TLC licenses and sets standards for New York City’s diverse taxi and for-hire vehicle industries.
 This includes licensing drivers and vehicles in those industries.
-Drivers seeking to obtain a license from the TLC are fingerprinted, must pass a drug test, complete a driver education course approved by the TLC that includes a defensive driving course, and must undergo wheelchair-accessible vehicle training; among other requirements.
+Drivers seeking to obtain a license from the TLC are fingerprinted, must pass a drug test, complete a driver education course approved by the TLC that includes a defensive driving course, and must undergo wheelchair-accessible vehicle training, among other requirements.
 The TLC also closely reviews an applicant’s driving history.

 Vehicle owners seeking to obtain a license to use their vehicle in the for-hire vehicle industries are subject to inspections by the TLC and receive a TLC license plate from the New York State Department of Motor Vehicles.
 Bases that dispatch vehicles, which include app-based companies, are licensed by the TLC.